CodeEagle/CodableStoreKit/README.md

     }
 }
 ```
+> A full list of available API's can be found [here](https://sventiigi.github.io/CodableStoreKit/Classes/CodableStore.html)

 That's it 🙌 head over to the Advanced section to explore the full capabilities of the `CodableStoreKit`.

 ## Advanced
-The Advanced section will explain all capabilities of the `CodableStoreKit` in depth.
+After the first usage description the Advanced section will explain all capabilities of the `CodableStoreKit` in depth.

 ### Architecture

-`CodableStoreKit` is based on a `Container-Collection-Architecture`
+`CodableStoreKit` is based on a `Container-Collection-Architecture` which will be explained in the upcoming sections.

 <img align="right" src="https://raw.githubusercontent.com/SvenTiigi/CodableStoreKit/gh-pages/readMeAssets/Container.png" alt="Container-Collection-Architecture" width=360>